Our University is Fair Trade | He whare wānanga Tauhokohoko Matatika tēnei

 UC is proud to stand with Fair Trade producers and encourage ethical sourcing.
 To support this, we are committed to purchasing Fairtrade and World Fair Trade Organisation (WFTO) certified products.

 You can find a range of Fairtrade and WFTO products available in campus retail outlets, in department kitchens, and available to purchase through Unimarket.
 For more information on purchasing and ordering Fair Trade at UC, see here.

 How can I get involved?

 Each year, the UC Sustainability Office celebrates Fairtrade Fortnight on campus, with events and activities for you to participate in.
-See the full list of events for Fairtrade Fortnight 2018 here, or contact email@example.com if you have an idea or want to be involved in a Fair Trade event or campaign on campus.
+In 2020, Fairtrade Fortnight is running from the 7 - 21 August.
+Keep your eyes on our event page for more information, or contact email@example.com if you have an idea or want to be involved in a Fair Trade event or campaign on campus.